jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``python3`` is the major version of python being used
   - ``-m`` is an option passed to python to run the :ref:`module<ModuleNotFoundError>` given after the option as a script
-  - unittest_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_ used for testing

-* I recommend you write down :doc:`Exceptions </how_to/exception_handling_programs>` you meet on this journey to become more familiar with them, it will help when you run into errors later.
+* I recommend you write down :doc:`Exceptions </how_to/exception_handling_programs>` you meet to become more familiar with them, it will help when you run into errors later.
 Time to add :ref:`AssertionError` to the list

   .. code-block:: python